Joe-Moran/grayson-west-portfolio/src/content/portfolio/omnifocus-3-pane.md

 The implementation of this UX required extensive collaboration with developers, as we needed to ensure the designs were feasible and adaptable to technical constraints.
 For example, we encountered limitations with memory usage when handling multiple panes simultaneously, which required us to optimize how data was loaded and unloaded in the background to maintain performance.
 We also created more prototypes than ever before, which allowed for rapid testing and iterative improvements.
 ## Result
 The three-pane solution was successfully implemented in OmniFocus 3, receiving highly positive feedback from users.
+Comments like:

-Comments like "This update makes managing my projects so much easier" and "The new layout feels incredibly intuitive" highlighted user satisfaction.
+> "This update makes managing my projects so much easier"

+and

+> "The new layout feels incredibly intuitive"

+highlighted user satisfaction.
 User satisfaction scores increased by 16%, while engagement metrics showed a 22% rise in active usage compared to OmniFocus 2.
 The update improved app efficiency, making it a more professional and versatile tool on the iPad.

+Additionally, the seamless update process for new iOS releases ensured consistent and reliable user experience.
+Sales grew by 28%, and active user numbers rose by 35%, surpassing OmniFocus 2.
+This success underscored the importance of user-centered design, collaboration, and iterative prototyping in delivering a bespoke UX solution.

 Additionally, the seamless update process for new iOS releases ensured consistent and reliable user experience.
 Sales grew by 28%, and active user numbers rose by 35%, surpassing OmniFocus 2.
 This success underscored the importance of user-centered design, collaboration, and iterative prototyping in delivering a bespoke UX solution.